rlauzon54/rdos/README.md

 + Type 31 - TS-DOS Mystery Command - Unsupported

 File names were padded, internally, to be 6 bytes, dot, 2 bytes.
 This will be removed and will use the full 24 bytes available.
-File name case will NOT be forced to upper case.
+File name will NOT be forced to upper case on the Arduino side.
-Directories will be supported.
-Checksum will not be supported (since the communications is much better).
+Checksum will not be supported (since the communications is much better, it's no longer needed).

+Client programs:
 + RLIST.BA - List the files in the current directory
 + RLOAD.BA - Load the file into the Tandy
 + RSAVE.BA - Save the file into the SD card
-+ RMAN.BA - Delete/rename files
++ RUTIL.BA - Delete/rename files - TBA
++ RCWD.BA - Change/display current working directory - TBA

+Notes:
+In RSAVE, I only send 60 bytes of the file at a time.
+The Tandy seems to not want to send more than that.